dacosta-github/udacity-de/README.md

 **Course Project 4**  - [Data Lake with Apache Spark and AWS S3](https://github.com/dacosta-github/udacity-de/tree/main/apache-spark-data-lake)

 In this project, I applied what learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
 To complete the project, I need to load data from S3, process the data into analytics tables using Spark, and load them back into S3.
 After, I deployed this Spark process on a cluster using AWS.
-I used the AWS SDK for Python. `... work in progress`
+I used the AWS SDK for Python.

 <br/>